 As just two examples, Brightspot's suite of tools enhance the idea of MVP as "most valuable" through rapid prototyping and support for third-party integrations, so an organization’s MVP is focused on the parts they control and build:

 - Rapid prototyping: Teams need to be able to quickly create the future state of a product (on a website, app or intranet) and be able to validate it with a group of users, stakeholders, developers, and other designers.
-Brightspot’s Content Business Platform streamlines this prototyping or "proof of concept" process, allowing teams to quickly adapt as they push forward.
+Brightspot’s CMS streamlines this prototyping or "proof of concept" process, allowing teams to quickly adapt as they push forward.

 - How to accelerate your digital transformation by starting with a content hub

 - How to deliver engaging digital experiences fast with a decoupled or headless CMS solution

 - Why integration-ready technology with extensible architecture is essential to drive digital transformation across the enterprise

 Check your email for a link to view the full white paper.